Introduction to PyPy

 PyPy has equal compatibility with most Python libraries, including NumPy and Pandas.
 This means developers do not have to worry about compatibility issues when choosing PyPy over CPython.

 Moreover, PyPys Zero Debug Mode allows developers to execute their code at an even faster pace, making it a preferred choice for large-scale computations.
-Other features that make PyPy beneficial over CPython includes the support for easy-to-use multithreading, as well as compatibility with popular Python libraries written in C like SciPy and Numba.
+Other features that make PyPy beneficial over CPython include the support for easy-to-use multithreading, as well as compatibility with popular Python libraries written in C like SciPy and Numba.

 PyPys Just-In-Time (JIT) compiler design is one of the features that sets it apart from CPython.
 The JIT compiler identifies code loops that are executed frequently, and dynamically compiles these loops into machine code for faster execution.